trek region

 2. Take overnight train/bus to Haridwar and drive to Rishikesh (35 min drive with normal traffic).

-3. Take the flight to Dehradun airport (Jolly Grant Airport) and drive to Rishikesh (20 km, 30 min), if coming by flight then come one day early.
+3. Board a flight to Dehradun airport (Jolly Grant Airport) (21 km, 30 min).
+If you're arriving by air, then come one day in advance.

 Cost Terms